 Latent Profile Analysis

-This course will introduce LPA, focusing on applications in the social, educational, health, and management sciences.
-This course will provide participants with the theoretical and conceptual background and applied analytical skills needed to specify an appropriate analytical model, interpret the results, and thoroughly address research questions using LPA.
-This course offers lectures that feature worked examples, numerous hands-on activities and practice sessions, as well as ample opportunities to discuss participants’ own LPA-based research ideas.
+This course will introduce participants to LPA, focusing on applications in the social, educational, health, and management sciences.
+This course will provide participants with the theoretical and conceptual background and applied analytical skills needed to specify an appropriate model, interpret the results, and thoroughly address research questions using LPA.
+Using both R/RStudio and Mplus for different examples, this course offers a non-technical introduction to LPA and is paired with extensive worked examples and hands-on activities, as well as ample opportunities to discuss participants’ own LPA-based research ideas.

 INSTRUCTOR: Matthew McLarnon PhD

-• Conceptual background on LPA and other mixture models such as cluster analysis and latent class analysis (LCA)
+• Conceptual background on LPA and other mixture models such as latent class analysis (LCA) and growth mixture model (GMM)

 This course meets in person usually over two days from 9am to 5pm each day.

-This course will be helpful for researchers in any field – including psychology, sociology, education, business, human development, social work, public health, communication, and other fields that use social science methodology – who want to understand how to apply and leverage LPA and other mixture models to explore their substantive research questions.
-Although this course will include a primer and background on the Mplus software, participants should be comfortable conducting analyses covered by a typical introductory-level graduate-level statistics course (i.e., familiar with ANOVA and multiple regression).
-Previous experience with Mplus is not required though would be helpful.
+This course will be helpful for researchers in numerous fields – including psychology, sociology, education, business, human development, social work, public health, communication, etc. – who want to understand how to leverage LPA and other mixture models to explore their substantive research questions.
+Although this course will include a primer and background on the R and RStudio environments, as well as the Mplus software, participants should be comfortable conducting analyses covered by a typical introductory-level graduate-level statistics course (i.e., familiar with ANOVA and multiple regression).
+Previous experience with R/Rstudio or Mplus is not required.

 Upon completing this course, participants will